CelestialBoon/celestialboon.github.io/docs/philosophy/2018-07-23-beliefs-are-partial.md

 For example, most people would assign 1:1 odds to a coin flip; if eg. A gave 1:2 odds for tails/heads on a balanced coin, then B could repeatedly bet on tails for a x3 payoff on 50% chance and break better-than-even on average each time, draining A of his money and misconceptions.

-Nonetheless, the 1:2 odds is a probability assignment that A COULD have reasonably held if he believed that, for example, the coin was rigged, even if it wasn't.
-His odds reflect the view he has of reality, more than any extrinsic objective THING out there; and necessarily so, because who else are you going to ask for an odds estimate but an entity with LIMITED experience of the world?
+Nonetheless, the 1:2 odds is a probability assignment that A <i>could</i> have reasonably held if he believed that, for example, the coin was rigged, even if it wasn't.
+His odds reflect the view he has of reality, more than any extrinsic objective <i>thing</i> out there; and necessarily so, because who else are you going to ask for an odds estimate but an entity with <i>limited</i> experience of the world?

 Besides, a "balanced coin" is purely a concept, a thought-form.
 Realistically, no coin we have encountered is perfectly balanced, nor is it possible to realistically know if one exists, because odds aren't displayed in neon lights somewhere, and you would need infinite trials to "actually know".

 Take an example: you have a (possibly rigged) coin that you have to determine the heads/tails odds of.
 You might flip it a bunch of times and record the results, and then past a certain number of flips, the odds could be realistically approximated as (number of heads) : (number of tails), but those are just our **projected** odds.
-It is also true that ANY coin with ANY odds that are not absolute (like say, a coin that will always produce tails) can theoretically produce that exact string of results, if with increasingly vanishing probability the more we distance ourselves from the coin's projected odds.
+It is also true that <i>any</i> coin with <i>any</i> odds that are not absolute (like say, a coin that will always produce tails) can theoretically produce that exact string of results, if with increasingly vanishing probability the more we distance ourselves from the coin's projected odds.

 There's simply no way to know for sure; we just reach a point where we're confident enough about our answer that we just go "eh, fuck it" and call it a day.